stsvilik/insynctive/README.md

 ## Description

-This repository is designed to work with Pella&reg; Index&trade; Bridge connected to your LAN (it will NOT work if Bridge is in Z-Wave pair mode).
+This repository is designed to work with Pella&reg; Insynctive&trade; Bridge connected to your LAN (it will NOT work if Bridge is in Z-Wave pair mode).
 By default, your bridge will obtain dynamic IP address via DHCP.
 If you wish to assign a fixed IP address to your bridge, you may do so via Telnet interface.
 For more information refer to this guide [here](https://content.pella.com/cs/groups/public/documents/pel_image/mhat/mdq4/~edisp/p-048442.pdf).